ramenjuniti/clipgo/README.md

 <img src="https://i.gyazo.com/532cc01852ed06b797535fba2c5f195c.jpg" width=128>

-# clipgo
+# Clip Go

-This is a chrome extension for running a selected code in [The Go Playground](https://play.golang.org/).
+This is a chrome extension for running a selected golang code in The Go Playground.
+[The Go Playground](https://play.golang.org/).

 ## Install